nishanthkumarpathi/springboot-steps/README.md

-32. Get Employee Data from DB with JPA
+33. Delete Employee Data from DB using JPA

-there are many changes in the Code,

-it will be better, if you dont want to show any code, on this type of demo.